MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 **Applies to:  Microsoft R Server 9.0.1**

+## Introduction
 The Microsoft R Server [operationalization API](https://microsoft.github.io/deployr-api-docs/) exposes the R platform as a service allowing the integration of R statistics, analytics, and visualizations inside Web, desktop and mobile applications.
 This API is exposed by the R Server's operationalization server, a standards-based server technology capable of scaling to meet the needs of enterprise-grade deployments.
 With this server, the full statistics, analytics and visualization capabilities of R can now be directly leveraged inside Web, desktop and mobile applications.

 ><big>Looking for a specific API call?
 [Look in this online API reference.](https://microsoft.github.io/deployr-api-docs)</big>

 While data scientists can work with R directly in an R console window or R IDE, application developers need a different set of tools to leverage R inside applications.
-The API exposes **R analytics Web services**, making the full capabilities of R available to application developers on a simple yet powerful Web services API.
+The API exposes Microsoft R Server-hosted **R analytics web services**, making the full capabilities of R available to application developers on a simple yet powerful Web services API.

-As an application developer integrating with Microsoft R Server-hosted **Web services**, typically your interest is in executing R code, not writing it.
-Data scientists with R programming skills write R code.
-Using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.
+As an application developer integrating with these web services, typically your interest is in executing R code, not writing it.
+Data scientists with the R programming skills write the R code.
+Then, using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.

 Once R code is exposed by R Server as a web service, an application can make API calls to pass inputs to the service, execute the service and retrieve outputs from the service.
 Those outputs can include R object data, R graphics output such as plots and charts, and any file data written to the working directory associated the current R session.

-Each time a service is executed on the API, the service makes use of an R session that is managed by R Server on behalf of the application.

-## Client Libraries

-To simplify the integration of R analytics Web services using the [R Server operationalization APIs](https://microsoft.github.io/deployr-api-docs/), we provide a core [Swagger template](http://swagger.io/) that defines each API.

-You can use this template to build the client libraries that will simplify making calls, encoding data, and handling response markup on the API.

-**Get the Core Swagger File**

-The core Swagger template, `swagger.json`, is available here@@.

-**Build Your Client Libraries**

-To build your client libraries, you'll need a Swagger code generator such as  [Azure autorest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen).

-Then, run the Swagger file through the code generator to get a custom client library stub you can use to call these core APIs.

 <br>

-## The Core APIs Introduced
+## Core Operationalization APIs

-the core R Server operationalization APIs include those used to authenticate, create R sessions and snapshots, execute R code, upload objects, and publish Web services.
+The core R Server operationalization APIs include those used to authenticate, create R sessions and snapshots, execute R code, upload objects, and publish Web services.
 They can be grouped by the following areas.

 <br>

-### User Authentication & Status
+### User Authentication & Status APIs

 All operationalization API calls must be authenticated using the `/login` API or [through Azure Active Directory or Active Directory/LDAP](security-authentication.md).
 Once you use the `/login` API, you'll get the access and refresh tokens@@.